Series: Madison Cruz Mystery #5

 The angry woman rattled the doorknob, pulling on it.
 “Come out of there and face me!”

 Madison held on.
 “I’ve never even met the jerk!
-And I hate bimbos,” she said in a panic.
-“Death to all bimbos.”
+And I hate bimbos,” she added in a panic.
+“Death to all bimbos!”

 The woman huffed, “Well, that’s the first thing you’ve said that makes sense.”

 “Does this mean you’ll put the knife down?”

 Madison heard someone’s footsteps rushing across the hardwood floors of this beautiful home.
 Actually, she’d never had the chance to tell the owner how lovely the interior design was.
 But now might not be a good time to bring it up.
 After all, when someone wants to kill you, telling them their taste in furnishings is exquisite might make them think you were trying to change the subject.

 She heard a woman’s squeaky voice.
 “Kate?
 Is there a woman in that closet?”

 New footsteps, heavier, meant someone else had arrived on the scene.

 A man’s voice.
 “What’s going on in here?”